jundl77/hue-scenes/README.md

                                       flash_interval_sec=60)
 ```
 This scene will stay red, flicker a little bit (brightness is adjusted every 0.5sec), and flash every 60sec.

+### List of Setups
+Different setups are stored in tags:
+- halloween_2022